vera-sukhareva/yandex_practicum_music/README.md

 # yandex_practicum_music
-### The project is about analyzing music preferences of Yandex.Music users.
-The project was completed as part of the analytics course by  Yandex.Pratikum
+### In this project music preferences of Yandex.Music users were analyzed.
+The project was completed as part of the "Data Analyst" course by  Yandex.Pratikum
 ```
 music_project.ipynb - python script
 ```

-### Run

-#### Use jupyter notebook to run this script